Chris Bowen: Political positions

 Bowen supports same-sex marriage.
 Notably in 2017, his Division of McMahon had the 3rd highest percentage of "No" responses in the Australian Marriage Law Postal Survey, with 64.9% of the electorate's respondents to the survey responding "No".

 In April 2020, Bowen supported then Foreign Minister Marise Payne's call for an independent global inquiry into the origins of the COVID-19 pandemic including China's handling of the initial outbreak in Wuhan.

 Personal life

 Bowen is married to Rebecca Mifsud, who as of 2016 worked for Toll Group as an industrial relations executive.
 They met at the 2000 ALP National Conference, where Mifsud was a delegate for the Electrical Trades Union.
-The couple have two children together and reside in Smithfield, Bowen's childhood suburb.
+The couple have two children together and reside in Smithfield, within the locality of Smithfield West, where Bowen grew up.

 Bowen's mother lost two baby boys when the family was still living in the United Kingdom - in 1959 and in 1960.
-Bowen revealed this story in order to raise awareness to the lasting negative effects of stillbirths on families.
+Bowen revealed this story in order to raise awareness of the lasting negative effects of stillbirths on families.

 Bowen possesses a Diploma of Modern Language (Bahasa Indonesia) from the University of New England.

 Bowen supports the Greater Western Sydney Giants in the Australian Football League.